 “GNSS Raw Measurements Workshop: from research to commercial use” 30 May 2018

-To bridge the gap between GNSS raw measurements availability and application developers, two Galileo Hackathons, were held in November 2016, May 2017 and November 2017.
-They focused on the use of GNSS raw measurements with the objective of coming up with innovative applications.
+To bridge the gap between GNSS raw measurements availability and application developers, GSA regularly organises Hackathons around Europe, such as those held in October 2018, November 2017, May 2017 and November 2016.
+The goal is to provide technical support, and help app developers focus on the use of GNSS raw measurements with the objective of coming up with innovative applications.

 If you have any questions about the GNSS Raw Measurements Task Force and its work, or you would like to become a member, please contact: email@example.com.